1. English

 When is the best time to hike Ausangate?

 The best time of year to hike Ausangate and visit the region in general is during the dry season which is from May to October.
 During this time of year, you will have the best weather and best trail conditions.
-Just be aware that this is the high tourist season so crowds will be at an all over the region including The Inca Trail time high.
+Just be aware that this is the high tourist season so crowds will be at an all over the region including The Inca Trail.
 However, Ausangate is off the beaten path and rarely has crowds even during the high tourist season.

 Guided Adventures